Nepiki/Guides/~WORK-IN-PROGRESS~--Pokemon-Pinball:-Ruby-&-Sapphire.md

 Hitting three bumpers without leaving the area will reveal the entire silhouette at once, letting you move to the second phase much faster.
 Entering the bumper area from above by tilting the board is usually the easiest way to achieve this.

-On **Ruby**, the formation of bumpers can be changed by hitting the button between them and Cyndaquil.
+On **RUBY**, the formation of bumpers can be changed by hitting the button between them and Cyndaquil.
 The formations are:
 * Three Chinchou rotating clockwise
 * Three Chinchou rotating anti-clockwise
 * Three Chinchou moving up and down
-* One single rotating Chinchou
+* One single Chinchou rotating clockwise
 * Three Lotad not moving

-Launching into a three rotating Chinchou formation from below can also easily get three consecutive bumper hits.
+Sending the ball into a three rotating Chinchou formation from below can also easily get three consecutive bumper hits.

-On **Sapphire**, dropping into the pit and relaunching from Spoink will get you two quick hits on a spawned Pokémon.
+On **SAPPHIRE**, dropping into the pit and relaunching from Spoink will get you two quick hits on a revealed Pokémon.

 ## Hatch mode - 0 achievements, 0 points

 While this mode doesn't have any dedicated achievements, it will be needed less directly for other achievements later on.
 Activating this mode works a little differently on each board.

-* **Ruby**: Hit Cyndaquil to push it towards the rock pile to warm and hatch the egg.
+* **RUBY**: Hit Cyndaquil to push it towards the rock pile to warm and hatch the egg.
 Takes 4 hits.
 Enter the empty rock pile after the mode is over to prepare a new egg for hatching.
-* **Sapphire**: Send your ball up the hatch lane to activate the incubator.
+* **SAPPHIRE**: Send your ball up the HATCH lane to activate the incubator.
 The 4th loop will hatch the egg.
 Return after the mode is over to prepare a new egg for hatching.

 When the mode is active, a baby Pokémon will hatch from the egg and wander around the board for around 45 seconds.
 This time is _not_ extended by the Timer Up power-up, as there is no displayed clock.
-Hit the Pokémon twice to capture it before it escapes back into the rock pile (Ruby) or into the Poké Mart (Sapphire).
+Hit the Pokémon twice to capture it before it escapes back into the rock pile (RUBY) or into the Poké Mart (SAPPHIRE).

 ## Evolution Mode - 2 achievements, 8 points